03 Oct 10 Tips For Including Artificial Plants In Your Holiday Decorations

 Instead, I opt to use high-quality diffuser oils like this one.
 Be aware, though, that one drop of these oils goes a LONG way, so be judicious with how much you use.
 Trust me, a bottle will last you a long time.

 Tip 7 – Don’t Forget To Decorate Outdoors With Artificial Holiday Plants.

 For me, holiday decoration is as much about the outside of my house as it is an indoor activity.
 I prefer artificial plants for my outdoor holiday decorations because they are much less susceptible to changes in the weather than live plants are.
 I don’t have to worry about bringing them in if it freezes overnight and a Summer drought has no direct impact on how beautiful they are.

 The key, though, is to choose high-quality artificial plants.
 You don’t want the first impression of your home to be fake plants that look cheap.
-For example, these yellow geraniums in a decorative metal planter mimic the varying shapes and colors of live plants without giving away the fact that they are artificial.
+For example, these yellow sunflowers and roses mimic the varying shapes and colors of live plants without giving away the fact that they are artificial.

 Tip 8 – As The Holidays Progress, Keep Notes About What Might Work Better Next Year.

 This is especially important during the first couple of years of rotating your holiday plants and decorations.
 As the holidays progress, you might find yourself thinking “I wish I had a centerpiece for that table” or “I should find a festive fall planter for the front porch.”
 Be sure to write those ideas down.
 The reason this is important is you can often find great deals on artificial plants and flowers during the off-season or right after the season ends.

 So, purchase your Fall decorations in December or January and your Valentine’s plants in March and April.
 That way, you get bigger discounts and stretch your decorating dollar further.